-Dr. Holly Lister is the primary supervisor for the Integrated Primary Care track.
+Drs.
+Holly Lister, Kristen Riley, and Mark Versella are the primary supervisors for the Integrated Primary Care track.
 The four positions within this track are funded by a Health Resources and Services Administration (HRSA) grant.
 Trainees interested in working with a multidisciplinary team of healthcare providers in primary care medical settings, who also have interest in substance use disorder treatment, will be a good match for this track.
-The Psychology.
-Residents on the Integrated Primary Care track will provide behavioral medicine interventions for patients in primary care settings.
+The Psychology Residents on the Integrated Primary Care track will provide behavioral medicine interventions for patients in primary care settings.
 Consults will include care for depression, anxiety, trauma, sleep disorders, substance use, chronic health conditions such as diabetes, and lifestyle management (e.g., changes to health behaviors such as nutrition and physical exercise).
 Psychology Residents on this track will train in settings with other disciplines including physicians, nurses and advance practice nurses, physician assistants, and social workers.

 Important Note: Because this track is funded by the HRSA, applicants to this track must be a citizen, national, or permanent resident of the United States.
 Individuals on temporary or student visas are not eligible.
-Please note that we accept applications from international trainees for the other five tracks.
+Please note that we accept applications from international trainees for the other four tracks.

-All Psychology Residents on this track will complete their minor rotation in Substance Use Disorder Treatment, with a choice of rotation locations that includes but is not limited to: Specialized Addiction Treatment Services (SATS), Rutgers New Jersey Medical School Addiction Medicine Clinic, and the Rutgers Health Addictions Center (see SUD Treatment minor rotation below for more details).
+All Psychology Residents on this track will complete their minor rotation in Substance Use Disorder Treatment.
+Possible relevant minor rotation sites include Specialized Addiction Treatment Services (SATS) / ASAP Program in Middlesex County Jail, RWJMS Division of Addiction Psychiatry, and the Rutgers Health Addictions Center (see SUD Treatment minor rotation below for more details).

 We encourage applicants from underrepresented and diverse groups, including applicants who are Spanish speaking.
 One of this track's supervisors, Dr. Kristen Riley, can conduct supervision and clinical services in Spanish.
 Because this track is federally funded, interns of this track must be a citizen, national, or permanent resident of the United States.
 Individuals on temporary or student visas are not eligible.
-Please note that we accept applications from international trainees for the other five tracks.
+Please note that we accept applications from international trainees for the other four tracks.